 These men will drop out of work or university, withdraw from all social contact, and will sit in the surgeon’s office with a cap pulled firmly around their ears.
 These men undoubtedly have psychiatric problems and surgery should be firmly rejected or deferred.
-If a decision is made to proceed it is comforting to have a psychiatrist’s opinion and blessing well before surgery.There is no doubt that the conservative surgeon will have less problem patients but then he will also have a lot less patients in general, as the 20-35 year old group makes up at least one third of the average hair replacement clientele.
+If a decision is made to proceed it is comforting to have a psychiatrist’s opinion and blessing well before surgery.There is no doubt that the conservative surgeon will have fewer problem patients but then he will also have a lot fewer patients in general, as the 20-35-year-old group makes up at least one-third of the average hair replacement clientele.
 This high rejection rate would result in a large number of otherwise suitable young men being denied the undoubted benefits which would result from a more luxuriant head of hair.

 The Future of Hair Transplant Surgery

-Mechanical harvesting of grafts and mechanization of the implantation process are both currently under investigation and a number of mechanical devises have already been patented by Crassas, Choi, Boudjema, Rassman and Markman.
-Although these do not yet meet with general approval from the profession, further advances in this direction may be expected in the years ahead.( 73,74, 75, 76 , 77, )There is still no general agreement about such fundamentals as the best methods of wound suturing, post operative wound care or the management of the implanted grafts.
+Mechanical harvesting of grafts and mechanization of the implantation process are both currently under investigation and a number of mechanical devices have already been patented by Crassas, Choi, Boudjema, Rassman, and Markman.
+Although these do not yet meet with general approval from the profession, further advances in this direction may be expected in the years ahead.( 73,74, 75, 76 , 77, )There is still no general agreement about such fundamentals as the best methods of wound suturing, post-operative wound care or the management of the implanted grafts.
 All these facets of hair restoration and others need to be subjected to closer scientific scrutiny in the years ahead.

-Hair restoration surgery is undoubtedly here to stay, even if the medical prevention of male baldness becomes more commonplace in future.
-Megasession with dense packing of follicular units may not be the optimal treatment in every case however and larger units are acceptable to many patients with fair or gray hair.
+Hair restoration surgery is undoubtedly here to stay, even if the medical prevention of male baldness becomes more commonplace in the future.
+A mega session with dense packing of follicular units may not be the optimal treatment in every case however and larger units are acceptable to many patients with fair or gray hair.
 It is not essential that all physicians should equip their offices with the staff and facilities for performing 3000 grafts at a sitting.
-Sessions of up to 1500 minigrafts or follicular units are safe and within the scope of any small office possessed of at least two capable assistants.
+Sessions of up to 1500 mini grafts or follicular units are safe and within the scope of any small office possessed of at least two capable assistants.
 If three or four assistants are available then the procedure becomes much less fatiguing.
-For larger operations, proportionally more staff members are required and the technical difficulties, staff management problems and potential for surgical complications begin to climb exponentially.
+For larger operations, proportionally more staff members are required and the technical difficulties, staff management problems, and potential for surgical complications begin to climb exponentially.

 Whatever the technique, the benefits of new hair growth resulting from carefully planned and executed hair restoration surgery cannot be denied and the operation is firmly entrenched in the surgical repertoire.

-Same 5 hair follicular group appears to consist of a two hair and three hair unit.
+The same 5 hair follicular group appears to consist of two hair and three hair unit.